What Natural Disasters Cause the Most Property Damage?

 Published By Jennifer Jewell

-Answer: Natural disasters that cause the most property damage include hurricanes, earthquakes, floods, wildfires, and tornadoes.
-These disasters can result in structural damage, destruction of homes, and substantial financial losses.
+Answer: Disasters that cause the most property damage include hurricanes, earthquakes, floods, wildfires, and tornadoes cause the most property damage.
+These disasters can destroy homes, cause structural damage, and result in substantial financial losses.

 For more information